LMU META-REP 2024

 Lukas Fink (Freie Universität Berlin)

-A Systematic Review of Reporting Practices with the TweetsCOV19 Dataset [poster summary]
+Data Utilization in Focus: A Systematic Review of Reporting Practices with Secondary Data [poster summary]

 Laura Young (University of Mannheim )